AnneEstoppey/NorthSea_Dashboard/readme.md

 ### References
-All data is coming from the public datasets from Norwegian Petroleum Directorate (NPD), or from 1st of January 2024, the Norwegian Offshore Directorate.
+All data is coming from the public datasets from Norwegian Offshore Directorate: https://www.sodir.no/en/.

 **Datasets:**